mariorajakone/mariorajakone/README.md

 Hi 👋, I'm Mario

 A dedicated **Data Analyst** from London with 10+ years of experience at the Rugby Football Union working on reporting and analysis of player & club data, with a penchant for problem-solving issues through **SQL**.
 Committed to maintaining accurate records and ensuring data integrity as this is paramount to building trust with your stakeholders.
-Currently building Tableau projects to present findings in a clear and concise manner, with the intention of guiding the viewer into understanding what actions to take next.
+Currently learning PowerBI and Fabric to present findings in a clear and concise manner, with the intention of guiding the viewer into understanding what actions to take next.

 ### 💫 About Me:
 🔭 I’m currently using **Power BI** and **Tableau**as my BI tools of choice.
 You can view my vizzes on Tableau Public [here](https://public.tableau.com/app/profile/mario.rajakone/vizzes)